 Don’t be surprised when it takes you only a few minutes and five simple steps to make these delectable braised ribs.

-- Brown the meat: Add the beef into the pot and sear on all sides over medium high heat.
-Once browned, remove the beef and set aside.
+- Brown the meat: Add the beef into the pot and sear it on all sides over medium high heat.
+Once browned, remove the beef and set it aside.

 - Cook the onions: In the same pot, cook the onions until lightly browned.

-- Add the remaining ingredients: Add bay leaves and stir in liquid ingredients.
+- Add the remaining ingredients: Add the bay leaves and stir in the liquid ingredients.
 Bring everything to a simmer, then return the short ribs to the pot.

-- Bake: Cover the pot with an oven safe lid and bake in the oven at 350°F for about 2 hours or until beef is fork-tender.
+- Slow braise the beef ribs: Cover the pot with an oven safe lid and bake in the oven at 350°F for about 2 hours or until the beef is fork-tender.

-Hot Tip: The braising liquid is too delicious to go to waste!
-Make gravy by following this recipe.
+Hot tip: The braising liquid is too delicious to go to waste!
+Learn how to make gravy from the short rib drippings by following this recipe.

 Tips for the Best Ribs